Representations of the symmetric group are decomposable in polynomial time

 \Lemma{Schur} \cite[Schur's Lemma 1.7]{FultonRepTheory} If $\rho_V : G \rightarrow \GL(V)$ and $\rho_W : G \rightarrow \GL(W)$ are irreducible representations of $G$ and $\varphi : V \rightarrow W$ is a $G$-module homomorphism, then \beginorderedlist \item Either $\varphi$ is an isomorphism, or $\varphi = 0$. \item If $\rho_V = \rho_W$, then $\varphi = cI$ for some $c \in \bbC$. \endorderedlist

-This lemma encodes the fact that bases corresponding to differing irreducible representations are automatically orthogonal to each other whereas bases corresponding to the same irreducible representation have inner products that are a scaled identity:
+This lemma encodes the fact that bases corresponding to differing irreducible representations are automatically orthogonal to each other whereas bases corresponding to the same irreducible representation have inner products that are a scaled identity. {\addition We can use this to show that we can choose a basis for each $V_k^{(p)}$ so that the resulting representation is precisely of the form of \defref{irreps}:}